adrian28102001/Cryptography-and-Security/Ciphers/Reports/ReportLab1.md

 While the sender and recipient are aware of the key in symmetric key systems, it is computationally impossible to figure out the decryption key in public key systems if it is not already known.
-Thsere are more options and older symmetric key schemes.
+There are more options and older symmetric key schemes.
 The substitution cipher was the first significant symmetric key system.

 - The Caesar shift cipher, used by Julius Caesar, was one of the first substitution ciphers.